Core-Team-META/Corehaven/CONTRIBUTING.md

 # Contributing

-Interested in contributing to Strike Team?
+Interested in contributing to the project?
 Want to report a bug?
 Have a question?
 Before you do, please read the following guidelines.

 ## Submission context